axeltlarsson/receptdatabasen/README.md

 `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d`

+For production, [./nginx.prod.conf](./nginx.prod.conf) is used and you will want to edit the included auth file which is just an example setup with username "user" and password "password".
 Then connect your nginx reverse proxy to the network created:
 `docker network connect receptdatasen_front nginx-proxy` (replace nginx-proxy with container name of your nginx reverse proxy).